dice-project/DICE-Deployment-Service/doc/Cloudify-3.4.0-OpenStack.md

     rabbitmq_password: RABBIT_PASS

 Replace `ADMIN_PASS` and `RABBIT_PASS` placeholders with secure passwords.
-**WARNING:** Something breaks when RabbitMQ password contains non-ASCII characters.
-We are not sure yet what exactly seems to be the problem, but for now, avoid using non-alphanumerical characters for broker password.
+**WARNING:** Current version of Cloudify agent that gets installed on manager has a bug that prevents connecting to RabbitMQ if `rabbitmq_username`or `rabbitmq_password` contains characters that need to be escaped when used in URLs.
+Bug has been fixed, but current version does not have it applied yet.
+In the mean time, use longer, ASCII only username and password.

 Now we can proceed to actually executing bootstrap procedure.